 “Running Newton Shoes and Vibram Five Fingers have many similarities, at least from a form perspective.
 The primary difference is the cushioning and energy return provided by Newtons, which is largely absent in Vibrams.

-Both Newton Performance Racers and Vibrams have a 2 mm heel lift, or toe drop depending on how you look at it.
-This translates into a 1.3% gradient in the shoe, also referred to as ramp angle or drop.
-Newton Performance Trainers have a 2% gradient, which although very small, can be felt by aware runners.
+A 2 mm heel lift, or toe drop (depending on how you look at it) translates into a 1.3% gradient in the shoe, also referred to as ramp angle or drop.
+Newton Trainers have a 2% gradient, which although very small, can be felt by aware runners.
 Regular running shoes have a much steeper angle, up to 15% depending on the shoe.

 Barefoot running forces you to run efficiently and preventatively with respect to injury.
 Vibram’s allow people to experience barefoot running with an added layer of protection from harsh surfaces, while Newton’s go one step further, adding forefoot cushioning and a significant energy return component.